-Thomas Hoepker was diagnosed with Alzheimer's in 2017.
-His dream was to travel the USA one last time, as he did in the early 1960s for his "Heartland" project.
-A film team accompanied him and his wife Christine, resulting in "Dear Memories", a visually powerful and touching documentary film about a photographer who has spent a lifetime creating cultural and historical memories and for whom these images now function as a kind of "outsourced" memory.
+In 1976, Hoepker moved to New York as a correspondent for Stern and, until 1981, he was director of the American edition of GEO.
+From 1987 to 1989, he was Art Director of Stern in Hamburg.
+In 1989, Hoepker became the first German national to be accepted by Magnum as a full member, later serving as its president from 2003 to 2006.
+Diagnosed with Alzheimer’s in 2017, he set out to fulfill a long-held dream: to travel across the United States one last time, retracing the journey he made in the early 1960s for his renowned "Heartland" project.
+A film team accompanied him and his wife, filmmaker Christine Kruchen, resulting in “Dear Memories”, a visually powerful and touching documentary about a photographer who has spent a lifetime capturing cultural and historical memories and for whom these images now function as a kind of “outsourced” memory.

 "Thomas Hoepker's pictures are characterized by exuberant liveliness.
 However, he does not turn a blind eye to the misery of the world and has never succumbed to the temptation of exploiting the horrors of the afflicted locations to which he has been sent.
 He contradicts the cynical observation that it is often the reporter's good fortune to record the misfortune of others, instead demonstrating in his pictures that the misfortunes of others necessarily apply to everyone.
 He has never failed to treat his camera as a weapon in the fight for justice.